nyu-ossd-s19/project_evaluation/phaser.io.md

-- __are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):__
+- __are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):__ yes, "Difficulty: easy" is used

-    - __how many of such issues are there?__
+    - __how many of such issues are there?__ 0 open, 14 closed

-    - __look at a few of them, do you think you could submit a fix?__
+    - __look at a few of them, do you think you could submit a fix?__ We could probably fix a few, like this one https://github.com/photonstorm/phaser/issues/3648.